 An important concept for employers, employees, and job applicants is equal employment opportunity.
-What is an equal employment opportunity?
+What is equal employment opportunity?
 It is an employment practice in which employers do not engage in employment activities prohibited by the law.
-Employers cannot discriminate against and the applicant or the employee because it is illegal.
+Employers cannot discriminate against the applicant or the employee because it is illegal.
 The discrimination of:

 - National origin

 It is strictly prohibited by the law and should be implemented in every workplace.

 It means that everyone should be treated fairly when they are considered for various employment decisions.

 However, the employment discrimination laws’ policy will be examining the overall aim of the policy, summed up by the phrase called equal opportunity.
 However, these laws do not aim to create similar outcomes but instead lookout to ensure equal opportunities for all the employees or the job applicants.
 All the employees and job applicants should have an equal opportunity to engage in the employment market.
 Certain classes of people who have been discriminated against in the past are not subjected to adverse treatment upon individual characteristics.
 In short, these laws level up the playing field so that such people can get qualified for the job anywhere in the world.

 Some laws were set up to stop discrimination in the workplace.
 The anti-discrimination employment laws and policies in the US have their foundation in the Civil Rights Act of 1964.
 According to Title VII law, certain discriminatory practices illegal, such as race, color, religion, sex, or national origin.
 The rule applies to private employers employing 15 or more employees, laborers, unions, and employment agencies.
 The Civil Rights Act also helped in creating the Equal Employment Opportunity Commission.
 It is charged with the enforcement of federal anti-discrimination employment laws.

 Title VII helps in protecting employees or applicants from getting discriminated against in many employment activities, such as: